 In the end, I dislike absolutism and can not support fixed position, ‘one size fits all’ ideologies that are too strict and regimented.
 While I have strong opinions regarding this topic, it’s important to regularly reaffirm the key message here: to each their own.
 If there is one thing passionate followers of the CGM have in common with those who are completely indifferent about it is that each comes to see me for a supportive haircut.
 In that way, I am welcoming to all.
 Ultimately, we must remember to give one another a lot of room and support for unique individual expression.
 I also like to remind people that for countless decades before the CGM ever existed, women from all walks of life in every race and culture happily lived with their curly hair.
 None relied on expensive cosmetics and time-consuming rituals to look or feel radiant, beautiful, confident, and strong.
 That reality is a fundamental truth I can really get behind.

 Was there an intention for the CGM to become more than just a helpful guide?
 At this stage, and based on several emails I received as a response to the original article, I doubt there was any such intention.
-Still, many people feel the CGM remains an overly complex, product-dependent, and obsessive cult.
+Still, many people feel that the CGM remains an overly complex, product-dependent, and obsessive cult.
 So why hasn’t the author come forward to make an official statement addressing the fact the CGM is no longer what they originally intended, that it has taken on a life of its own?
 I believe the answer to that is simple: profits.
 The author is one of many individuals and cosmetic companies using the social-media popularity of the CGM to drive profits.
 These days, when asked about my feelings regarding it all, I have a definitive answer.
-The CGM is nothing more than a curly hair styling aesthetic sold to people who are helplessly addicted to social media and purchasing cosmetics.
+The CGM is nothing more than an unrealistic and unnecessary curly hair styling aesthetic that cosmetic companies, hairdressers, and social media influencers use to manipulate those who are helplessly addicted to social media.